What OEE Is & How to Calculate It

 What is OEE?

-OEE is a tool to evaluate and organize data to measure how well a manufacturing process is functioning.
-It was pioneered in the 1960s by Seiichi Nakajima as part of his Total Productive Maintenance system, a program designed to maintain and improve the integrity and business value of an organization.
-The approach encompasses production, safety, employees, and the quality of a system through its machines, equipment, and processes, of which OEE is an essential indicator of productivity.
+OEE is a tool for evaluating and organizing data to measure how well a manufacturing process is performing.
+It was pioneered in the 1960s by Seiichi Nakajima as part of his Total Productive Maintenance system, a program designed to maintain and enhance an organization’s integrity and business value.
+The approach encompasses production, safety, employees, and system quality, including its machines, equipment, and processes, of which OEE is an essential indicator of productivity.

-As a data tool, OEE can be used to calculate and measure how a particular operating system – a machine, shop or even a shift – has performed and then to organize the data which has been already collected.
-Any downward shift in OEE allows managers to recognize and identify the root cause quickly and, typically, with ease.
-Organized data collected and calculated utilizing the OEE formula of measuring productivity is considered the single best metric for identifying losses, eliminating waste, and benchmarking progress.
+As a data tool, OEE can be used to calculate and measure how a particular operating system – a machine, shop, or even a shift – has performed and then to organize the data that has already collected.
+Any downward shift in OEE enables managers to quickly identify the root cause.
+Organized data collected and calculated using the OEE formula to measure productivity is considered the single best metric for identifying losses, eliminating waste, and benchmarking progress.

 What Are the Benefits of Calculating OEE?